 Many discount stock brokers like TD Ameritrade, Vanguard, and Fidelity also offer target retirement funds.
 These are mutual funds that start out heavily weighted towards equities.
 But, as you get closer to your retirement date, the asset allocation mix becomes more conservative to reduce risk.

 Focusing on asset allocation, whether through robo-advisor custom portfolios or target-date funds, is better than market timing because it’s a systematic approach to investing that takes emotion out of the equation.

 The Bottom Line

 Staying on the sidelines can be more damaging to your returns than poor timing.
 So rather than trying to predict the highs and lows of the market, let time be your ally.

 Once you’ve committed to a long-term investing approach, you’ll want to optimize your portfolio in other ways, like using retirement plans to shield your investment income from taxes or reducing your trade investing costs.

 Finally, don’t be afraid to ask for help.
 While robo-advisors and index funds have made DIY investing easier than ever, you might also consider getting professional advice.
-Paladin is a free service that can match you to vetted financial advisors and it’s done all online.
+Paladin Registry is a free service that can match you to vetted financial advisors and it’s done all online.
 A human financial advisor can help you flesh out a comprehensive financial plan while tailoring advice to your personal situation, needs, and goals.